Aquarius Season Is Bringing You Closer To The Ones You Love

 We'll want to get closer to our colleagues and new professional contacts, too.
 And this season ushers in harmony, so if you put in the effort, your networking efforts will pay off.
 "Even with Mercury retrograde mixing our signals during the first couple weeks of the season, it's an auspicious time for professional networking and serious collaborations — especially given that responsibility-focused planet Saturn is aligning with the sun in Aquarius," says astrologer Nina Kahn.
 Reach out to a new person at work or pitch a wild idea that involves a different department — you never know what could work out if you don't try.

-Even though it's Aquarius season, Mars didn't get the memo, and will enter the sign of Capricorn on January 24.
+Even though it's Aquarius season, Mars didn't get the memo, and will enter the sign of Capricorn on 24th January.
 That's okay, though.
 "In this initiatory earth sign, Mars is exalted and can work for us at its best," says Montúfar.
 "This planet-sign combo will help us stay on top of things and will give us a focused and goal-oriented approach to life."
-This timing couldn't be better, because this Mars placement will help us organize everything we've learned during both the Venus and Mercury retrogrades.
+This timing couldn't be better, because this Mars placement will help us organise everything we've learned during both the Venus and Mercury retrogrades.